opengisci/opengisci.github.io/_posts/2023-09-28-covid-disability-reanalysis.md

   - If so, are the deviations improvements or errors?
   - Are there opportunities to further improve the study's research design, reproducibility, or reproducibility for teaching purposes?
   - Are there opportunities to design meaningful replication studies to further test any theories established by this study?
+- Keep in mind, a blog post is for **highlights** : aim for a post to be a short and impactful advertisement for the full study... no more than two paragraphs.

 ## Timeline